 - Hollandaise (hol-lan-days)

-Perhaps the most recognized French sauce, Hollandaise, is not a roux; it is an emulsion of egg yolk and clarified butter.
+Perhaps the most recognized French sauce, at least in the U.S, Hollandaise, is not a roux; it is an emulsion of egg yolk and clarified butter.
 Thanks to the unbinding nature of the two principle ingredients, it’s also the trickiest of the mother sauces.
 Hollandaise is all about timing and technique.
-It’s made by carefully whisking the yolks and butter together in a glass or metal bowl, placed over a pot of boiling water.
+It’s made by carefully whisking the yolks and butter together in a glass or metal bowl that’s placed over a pot of boiling water.
 Lemon, salt and other seasonings (if desired) are added at the end.